MajidArabi/AndroidFilePicker/README.md

 	    listDirection = ListDirection.RTL,
 	    fileType = if (video) FileType.VIDEO else FileType.IMAGE,
 	) {
-	    Log.e("TAG", "$it")
+	    // Do something here with selected files
 	}

-simple usage in activity and fragment with extension function:
+simple usage in activity and fragment with kotlin extension function:

-# Example
+## Example

         showFilePicker {
+            // Do something here with selected files
         }